 Entrepreneurs make extensive use of this form of financing.
-A recent report points out that 13.9 million credit cards are used by small businesses in the United States.
 The best business credit card issuers offer a range of benefits.
 It is advisable to choose your card carefully and pick one that will prove the most useful for your business.

-The thing with credit cards is that they’re not as easy to be approved for either: they also require great credit scores, and sometimes they have pretty hefty interest rates.
+The thing with a business credit card is that it’s not as easy to receive approval for either: it requires excellent credit scores, and sometimes it can have pretty hefty interest rates.

-If your business needs a cash infusion, consider taking a business loan from Camino Financial.
+If your business needs a cash infusion, consider taking a Camino Financial microloan from Camino Financial.

 Even better yet, if you don’t have an SSN, you can apply with your ITIN!